manasvinaik/eight-queens-simulator/README.md

 ## What is the 8-Queens Problem?

-The **8-Queens problem** asks: Can you place 8 queens on a standard 8×8 chessboard such that no two queens threaten each other?
+Place 8 queens on a standard 8×8 chessboard such that no two queens threaten each other?
 This means no two queens can share the same **row, column, or diagonal**.

 This project **visually demonstrates** how a **backtracking algorithm** finds a valid configuration.